goharbor/harbor/docs/user_guide.md

 #### Tag Retention Rules and Native Docker Tag Deletion

 **WARNING**: Due to native Docker tag deletion behavior, there is an issue with the current retention policy implementation.
-If you have multiple tags that refer to the same SHA digest, and if a subset of these tags are deleted by a configured retention policy, all of the remaining tags are also deleted.
-This violates the retention policy.
+If you have multiple tags that refer to the same SHA digest, and if a subset of these tags are marked for deletion by a configured retention policy, all of the remaining tags would also be deleted.
+This violates the retention policy, so in this case all of the tags are retained.
+This issue will be addressed in a future update release, so that tag retention policies can delete tags without deleting the digest and other shared tags.

 For example, you have following tags, listed according to their push time, and all of them refer to the same SHA digest: